WLowe10/whop-saas-template/README.md

 To access Whop's API, you'll need to create an API key:

-1. Navigate to the [API Keys](https://whop.com/dash/settings/developer/api-keys) section of the Whop developer dashboard.
+1. Navigate to the [API Keys](https://whop.com/dash/settings/developer/api-keys) section of the developer dashboard.
 2. Generate a new API key.
 3. Add the key to your .env file: